This post may contain affiliate links. Please read our disclosure policy.

 2 Comments

-1. Midwest Cook
+1. Midwest Cook says:

 I was excited to try a new breakfast casserole, but am glad I made only a half recipe (in an 8×8 pan).
 We’ve had grits before as a side dish, with cheese stirred in, and liked them.
 However the grainy texture of them in this casserole was distracting.
 Perhaps mine needed to cook a couple of minutes more before stirring in the butter and other ingredients, or the leftovers may absorb more moisture/soften as they refrigerate overnight.
 I did top the casserole with the optional cheese.
 We’ll try adding salsa as a topping tomorrow when I reheat some squares for breakfast.

-• Midwest Cook
+1. Midwest Cook says:

 Found the problem, I think.
 My package of Quick-cooking, 5-minute grits says to use 4 Cups of water per cup of grits (not the 3 C. listed in this recipe).
 I’d recommend double-checking your own package for cooking directions — water needed might vary by brand.